MDEGroup/LEV4REC-Tool/lev4rec/bundles/README.md

+## LEV4REC - Web-based editor

+LEV4REC has been developed as a web-based project by using the Spring-Boot framework.
+Furthermore, we adopt a gateway to solve the cross-origin issue of the DSL editor.

 ## LEV4REC environment
-LEV4REC has been developed as an Eclipse project.
-First, you have to download Eclipse JEE (2020-06 distribution) from [here](https://www.eclipse.org/downloads/) and install the following plug-in:
+To import LEV4REC as an Eclipse project,  you have to download Eclipse JEE (2020-06 distribution) from [here](https://www.eclipse.org/downloads/) and install the following plug-in:

  - EMF modeling tool SDK needed to edit the metamodel and models (update site [here](https://download.eclipse.org/modeling/emf/emf/builds/index.html))
  - FeatureIDE to modify the feature model directly from Eclipse Marketplace (Help > Eclipse Marketplace and then searching for FeatureIDE)